Hapax Locks : Value-Based Mutual Exclusion: Hapax Locks

 \Invisible{CREW = Concurrent-read-exclusive-write} \Invisible{Invalidation radius; invalidation blast radius; invalidation blast zone; invalidation victim set;} \Invisible{Birthday paradox relates to collision rate}

-For Hapax Locks, we could just apply any general hash function, taking the hapax value and, optionally, the lock address, to form an index into the array.
+For Hapax Locks, we could just apply any general hash function, taking the hapax value and, optionally, the lock address, to form an index into the waiting array.
 That would certainly suffice, but a better option is available.
-In the mapping function from hapax to waiting array index, we extract the bits in the hapax associated with the thread’s block and discard the rest, and apply a simple cache-aware lightweight hash to form the index.
+In the mapping function from hapax to waiting array index, we extract the high-order bits in the hapax, which are associated with the thread, and discard the rest (the offset into the thread's block), and then apply a simple cache-aware lightweight hash to form the index.
 (We multiply by 17\cite{WeylSequence} to map adjacent block zones onto different cache sectors or lines in the array, to reduce false sharing).
 So, for better performance, the hash — mapping function from waited-upon hapax value to waiting array index — is intentionally aware of the block allocation scheme.
-While not strictly required, we believe this is a useful optimization and strikes a balance between temporal cache locality (re-use by the same thread) in the array and the risk of collisions between threads.
+While not strictly required, we believe this is a useful optimization and strikes a balance between temporal cache locality (re-use by the same thread) in the array and the risk of collisions or near collisions (false sharing) between threads.
 This approach is illustrated in the \texttt{ToSlot} function in Listing-\ref{Listing:Hapax-Locks}.

 In the \texttt{unlock} path, a thread writes its hapax — the one associated with that specific acquire-release episode -- into \texttt{Depart}, and then also into the associated slot in the waiting array.
 This outgoing thread posts notification into the waiting array anticipating that its immediate successor, if any, will observe the change and recognize that it has been granted ownership.
 (If the successor observes the exact waited upon value appear in the slot, it can return expeditiously without needing to check \texttt{Depart}, otherwise if observes the value in the array change to any other value, it must conservatively recheck \texttt{Depart}).
 We require only simple C++ atomic loads and stores in the waiting array slots, unlike TWA, where updates needed to atomically increment the slot element.
 If desired, as an optional optimization, we can favor uncontended operation, and, in \texttt{unlock}, after storing into \texttt{Depart}, check if there are any newly arrived waiters, by fetching \texttt{Arrive}, and potentially skip the waiting slot update when there are known to be no waiting threads.